go-flutter-desktop/website/content/docs/using-plugins.md

 title = "Using plugins"
 description = "Plugins "
 weight = 30
-toc = true
-bref = "Plugins are an important part when building applications that interact with the host system.
-This guide explains how to use plugins across Android, iOS and desktop with Hover."
+bref = "Plugins allow flutter applications to communicate with the host platform"
 +++

-### What are plugins

-Plugins allow flutter applications to communicate with the host platform.

-This is a placeholder page, content TODO.

-### Detect plugins

-### Desktop compatibility
+Plugins are an important part when building applications that interact with the host system.
+This guide explains how to use plugins across Android, iOS and desktop with Hover.

+The [github wiki](https://github.com/go-flutter-desktop/go-flutter/wiki/Plugin-info) about using plugins is a good source of updated information.